izuzak/izuzak.github.com/_posts/2012-11-18-the-web-engineers-online-toolbox.markdown

 * **[WebSocket Echo Test](http://www.websocket.org/echo.html)**
   * Test a WebSocket connection from your browser against our WebSocket echo server.
 * **[YQL](http://developer.yahoo.com/yql/)**
-  * An expressive SQL-like language that lets you query, filter, and join data across Web services
+  * An expressive SQL-like language that lets you query, filter, and join data across Web services.
 * **[Webshell](http://webshell.io/)**
   * An API which allow accessing any data on the programmable Web using APIs.
 * **[Yahoo Pipes](http://pipes.yahoo.com/pipes/)**